 Comment Cards are intended to support a student’s academic success; they are not meant to be punitive.
 The assigned dean for each student finds them to be extremely helpful in assessing broader concerns about the student’s experiences both inside and outside of the classroom, and in helping connect the student to appropriate support and resources.

 If you are not sure about whether you should write a comment card, call the student’s dean and ask.
 They are more than happy to talk it through with you.

-- Be specific, when possible.
-If you fill in a sentence like “I am concerned about… [your understanding of this concept, your continued tardiness with assignments, your attendance, etc.],” this gives the student and the dean more concrete pieces to talk about and work through.
+- Be specific.
+For example, if you start a sentence with “I want to support your progress in…,” “I’ve noticed that…” or “I am concerned about… [your understanding of this concept, your continued requests for extensions for assignments, your inconsistent attendance, etc.],” this gives the student and their advisor or dean more concrete pieces to address.

 - Refer to previous conversations if relevant.
-Often a Comment Card is a reinforcement (and record) of a discussion that already happened between instructor and student.
-You may want to start with “As we spoke of the other day…” and you can be clear in saying something like “I want to loop in your advisor and dean so they can offer support and additional resources.”
+Often, a Comment Card is a reinforcement (and record) of a discussion that has already happened between instructor and student.
+You may wish to start with “As we spoke about today…” and continue with something like “I want to loop in your advisor and dean so they can offer support and additional resources.”

-If you have any questions about comment cards, please contact Kathleen King, in the Office of the Dean of Students at firstname.lastname@example.org or 725-3879.
+If you have any questions about comment cards, please contact Rachel Beane, Associate Dean of Faculty Recruitment and Pre-major Advising at firstname.lastname@example.org, or (207) 725-3160.

-[ii] See the Bowdoin College Catalogue and Academic Handbook section on Satisfactory Academic Progress https://bowdoin-public.courseleaf.com/academic-standards-regulations/ (about halfway down the webpage).
+See the Bowdoin College Catalogue and Academic Handbook section on Satisfactory Academic Progress.